Vogtinator/crafti/README.md

 ## Crafti now supports keyboard and mouse input with an OTG cable:
-Note: This is experimental and may not work
+Note: This is experimental and may not work as expected

 Move around using WASD like standard minecraft
 Jump using space